 General

 This Recommended Standard specifies a method for losslessly compressing a sequence of fixed-length input binary vectors into a sequence of variable-length output binary vectors.
 The method provides effective compression when a subset of the bits in the input vectors tend to be unchanged from one input vector to the next, as is often the case for housekeeping telemetry and some spacecraft payload data.
 The algorithm imposes no requirements on the format of the input data except that the input vectors must be fixed length.
-The compressor has no latency – that is, an encoded binary output vector can be produced for each input vector without waiting for future input vectors.
+The compressor has no latency – that is, an encoded binary output vector is produced for each input vector.
 Consequently, the compressor can be applied to the live transmission of a stream of binary vectors.
-With live stream transmission in mind, the compressor has been designed so that the mathematical operations required can be implemented with very low-level bitwise operations such as ORs, XORs, ANDs and bit shifts.
+With live stream transmission, low power and memory requirements in mind, the compressor has been designed so that the mathematical operations required can be implemented with very low-level bitwise operations such as ORs, XORs, ANDs and bit shifts.

-The compressor relies on a state variable binary vector, having the same length as the input binary vector, called the mask.
+For each input bit vector, the compressor updates a state variable binary vector, having the same length as the input binary vector, called the mask.
 Each bit in the mask indicates whether the corresponding bit in the input binary vector is classified as “predictable” or “unpredictable”.
-When the bit at position i of the input vector differs from the corresponding bit of the previous input vector, then that position is classified as unpredictable.
-Unpredictable positions are not reclassified as predictable until a mask update is requested.
+When a bit at a given position in an input vector differs from the corresponding bit of the previous input vector, then that position is classified as unpredictable.
+Unpredictable positions cannot be reclassified as predictable until a user defined parameter called new mask flag is set to one.
 Therefore, the decompressor can assume that all bits in positions classified as predictable have the same value as in the previous input binary vector, while unpredictable bits may not.
-During compression, only bit value information derived from unpredictable bits is sent to the decompressor except when a copy of the input binary vector is sent to initialize or reset the decompressor.
-Information is also sent to the decompressor on how to reconstruct the mask so that those unpredictable bit values can be allocated to their correct positions.

 Given the input vector length, the decompressor requires three additional elements of information to reconstruct a given input binary vector:

-The last successfully decompressed or uncompressed binary vector in the series (can be past or future)
+The last successfully reconstructed binary vector in the series

-The mask used to compress the input binary vector
+A mask synchronized with the one used to compress the input binary vector

 The unpredictable bit values associated with the input binary vector

-Apart from the first iteration, the compressor always includes mask change information in the output binary vector from which the decompressor can evolve its own mask to reconstruct the correct state of the mask used to compress the input binary vector.
+The compressor always includes mask change information in the output binary vector from which the decompressor can keep its own mask synchronized.
 This can work both forwards and backwards in a time series of output binary vectors.
-The compressor can opt to encode the entire mask as part of an output binary vector.
+The compressor can also opt to encode the entire mask as part of an output binary vector.
+The compressor includes the unpredictable bit values associated with the input binary vector in the output binary vector or it encodes the original input binary vector.
+With this information the decompressor can synchronize its mask so that the unpredictable bit values can be allocated to their correct positions.
+In this way, the last successfully reconstructed binary vector can be updated to reconstruct the associated input binary vector.